vavrines/blog2/README.md

-# arkadianriver.com
+# xiaotianbai.com

-My personal web site, using the awesome design of http://html5up.net/spectral by the talented [@ajlkn](http://twitter.com/ajlkn).
+Personal website cloned from [@ajlkn](https://github.com/arkadianriver), which uses the awesome design of http://html5up.net/spectral by the talented [@ajlkn](http://twitter.com/ajlkn).

 I morphed that design into this Jekyll [theme](#theme-note) for blog and portfolio entries.